 Andrea Cutts (Ackerman) and Bianca Chagolla (Riverside, Calif.) were selected to the MACJC All-State team while Erin Dixson (Amherst, N.Y.), Haleigh Moffett (West Lauderdale), Ellen Tarrant (New Albany), Victoria White (Mooreville) and Dana Glissen (Kossuth) were each named to the MACJC All-North Division team along with Cutts and Chagolla.

-Cutts received recognition around the entire country after becoming the thirteenth softball player in Northeast history to be recognized as an All-American.
+Cutts received recognition around the entire country after earning All-American status.
 She and Tarrant both signed scholarships to continue their careers at Eckerd (Fla.)
 College and Delta State University, respectively.

 The New Albany native led the Tigers to top three finishes in both the MACJC State Tournament and the NJCAA Region 23 Tournament in 2012.
 In the MACJC State Tournament at Itawamba, Northeast brought back the state runner-up trophy.